timescale/docs/tutorials/energy-data/dataset-energy.md

 <Collapsible heading="The dataset">

 This tutorial uses the enegry consumption data for over a year in a typical household.
+You can use this data to analyze the energy consumption pattern.

 <CreateHypertableEnergy />